0pankajkumar/PopulationSimulation/README.md

 # PopulationSimulation
 A simulation of Human population starting at 2000 B.C.

-Starting with very few ancestors the program bulids up the ppopulation i runtime.
+Starting with very few ancestors the program bulids up the population i runtime.
 Humans are created using objects concept which is nuts & bolts for java.

 ## Moto